Boris Chernyshov: State Duma of the Russian Federation

 In 2016, Chernyshov was elected as a deputy in the State Duma, the lower house of the Federal Assembly of Russia.
 He is a representative for the Orekhovo–Borisovo constituency in Moscow.
 His first day in office was September 18, 2016.
 He is also the Deputy Chairman of the Committee on Education and Science.

 Chernyshov drafted two bills in November 2016 to regulate electronic cigarettes.
 He proposed banning sales to minors, prohibiting vaping in certain public areas such as parks, and creating regulations to avoid harmful ingredients.

 In November 2016, Chernyshov and fellow LDPR deputy Vasily Vlasov prepared a bill to lower the voting age in Russia from 18 to 16.
 This has been a policy of the LDPR since 2014, reflecting the popularity of the party among young people.
 However, the bill was swiftly rejected by the Russian government.
 Following this, Chernyshov and Vlasov advanced the idea of lowering the minimum age of LDPR membership to 16 years.
 Chernyshov suggested that membership of the LDPR by young people might motivate other family members and friends to also join the party.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.

+Since February 25, 2022, he has been under sanctions imposed by Switzerland.
+Since February 26, 2022, he has been under Australian sanctions.
+On April 12, 2022, Japan also imposed sanctions against him.

+By decree of Ukrainian President Volodymyr Zelensky dated September 7, 2022, he was placed under Ukrainian sanctions.

+Since May 3, 2022, he has also been subject to sanctions by New Zealand.